vaishnav237/Geosi/README.md

 This project is a starting point for a android stodio application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first androidstudio project: